Mikoyan-Gurevich MiG-25: Iran–Iraq War

-The most successful Iraqi MiG-25 pilot of the war was Colonel Mohommed Rayyan, who was credited with ten kills.
-Eight of these were while flying the MiG-25PD from 1981 to 1986.
-In 1986, after attaining the rank of Colonel, Rayyan was shot down and killed by Iranian F-14s.
+The most successful Iraqi MiG-25 pilot of the war was Colonel Mohammed Rayyan, who was credited with ten kills.
+Eight of these kills were achieved while he flew the MiG-25PD from 1981 to 1986.
+In 1986, after attaining the rank of colonel, Rayyan was shot down and killed by Iranian F-14s.
 For the majority of the air combat Iraqi pilots used R-40 missiles.